link1905/system-design-101/content/docs/web-service/microservice.md

 #### Semantic Coupling

-`Semantic Coupling` occurs when services share the same data structures and semantics.
+**Semantic Coupling** occurs when services share the same data structures and semantics.

 For example, if the `Payment Service` receives a response from the `Account Service`, it must understand the structure of that response.
-If `Account Service` modifies the structure, it must notify `Payment Service` to prevent errors.
+If the `Account Service` modifies the structure, it must notify the `Payment Service` to prevent errors.

 ```d2
 grid-rows: 1